MariaAguilarV/CIM-643---Designing-Innovation/README.md

 **Fall Semester 2018**

-All assignments and project documentation will be posted here.
+All assignments and project documentation will be posted in the Wiki section.